ccsosa/Gap-analysis-curriculum-of-an-online-lesson-for-gap-analysis/README.md

 ## Topic 2.4) Practical use of SDMs in conservation
 In this section, a set of lectures is introduced to teach the learning of ecological reasoning using species distribution in conservation decision uses, as is the case of the ex-situ gap analysis provided in the module three.
 Articles:
-Review.
+-Review.
 Applications of ecogeography and geographic information systems in conservation and utilization of plant genetic resources
 What are the roles of species distribution models in conservation planning?
 Predicting species distributions for conservation decisions